reclaimprotocol/reclaim-js-sdk/README.md

 Additional metadata to pass to the verification client.
 This can be used to customize the client experience, such as customizing themes or UI by passing context-specific information.
 The keys and values must be strings.
 For most clients, this is not required and goes unused.

+This has no effect on the verification process.

 ```js
 // Initialize with options
 const proofRequest = await ReclaimProofRequest.init(APP_ID, APP_SECRET, PROVIDER_ID, {